In this article I will explain with an example, how to Send

 string title = "ASP.Net MVC Hello World Tutorial with Sample Program example";

-string description = "Here Mudassar Khan has provided a short Hello World Tutorial using a small Sample Program example on how to use and develop applications in ASP.Net MVC 5 for the first time.";
+string description = "Here Mudassar Khan has explained with an example, how to use and develop applications in ASP.Net MVC for the first time.";

 string body = this.PopulateBody(userName, title, url, description);